 3. Register it

-Include the new @Mandatory annotation in ‘RequiredAnnotationBeanPostProcessor’ class.
+Include your new @Mandatory annotation in ‘RequiredAnnotationBeanPostProcessor’ class.

 <beans xmlns="http://www.springframework.org/schema/beans"